Genre: Historical Fiction

 About Taylor Jenkins Reid

 Taylor Jenkins Reid is a bestselling author.
-Her works include The Seven Husbands of Evelyn Hugo, Daisy Jones & The Six, and One True Loves.
+Her works include The Seven Husbands of Evelyn Hugo, Daisy Jones & The Six, Carrie Soto is Back, Malibu Rising, and One True Loves.
 She currently lives in Los Angeles.
 Visit the author’s website →